 Students (preschool through 12th grade) applying under Open Enrollment must meet any entrance criteria required by a CPS school (such as an entrance exam or an audition).

 Walnut Hills and Dater high schools: Students who live outside the CPS district boundaries may take the Special College Preparatory Program (SCPP) entrance examination for a $50 fee for entrance into Walnut Hills and Dater high schools.

 For SCPP Information for Out-of-District Students call CPS' Test Administration: (513) 363-0186

-School for Creative and Performing Arts (SCPA): An out-of-district student interested in applying to SCPA must submit an online application during the Open Enrollment Period, May 1-31, 2018.
-CPS (not SCPA) will notify parents in June of a child's acceptance via Open Enrollment.
-If an audition is required (for grades 4-12), the out-of-district student must audition in January 2018, then apply via the online Open Enrollment process in May.
+School for Creative and Performing Arts (SCPA): An out-of-district student interested in applying to SCPA must submit an online application during the Open Enrollment Period.
+CPS (not SCPA) will notify parents of a child's acceptance via Open Enrollment.
+If an audition is required (for grades 4-12), the out-of-district student must audition, then apply via the online Open Enrollment process.
 SCPA Audition Details

 After a child is accepted via Open Enrollment, parent must register the child at the CPS school.
-To register, parents or guardians must bring the following documents to the CPS school:
+To register, parents or guardians must bring the required documents to the CPS school.

 Open Enrollment Gets Passing Grades (Cincinnati Enquirer article - Dec.
 12, 2013)

 Non-CPS Students Applying to CPS High Schools — In District and Out of District